powercodeacademy/rails-assessment-two/README.md

 2. On the sweets index page, clicking on a sweet's name should take us to the sweet's show view.

 3. Create the `vendor_sweet` join table and associate vendors and sweets.
+(It may be helpful to use your `rails console` to create some join records after database schema is set up.)

 4. On the sweet show view, include the sweet's name and have a list of all the vendors that sell this sweet.